gordonguthrie/TheManual/the_manual/for_reviewers/for_first_timers.md

 Things I want to know:

-* does it work?
+* Does it work?
 So if you breeze through and don't have any problems ***TELL ME*** gordon@hypernumbers.com
-* where do you get stuck?
+* Where do you get stuck?
 If you get stuck [raise an issue of GitHub](https://github.com/gordonguthrie/TheManual/issues)
-* what did you get past successfully but you didn't understand? and why? [raise an issue of GitHub](https://github.com/gordonguthrie/TheManual/issues)
+* What did you get past successfully but you didn't understand?
+And why? [raise an issue of GitHub](https://github.com/gordonguthrie/TheManual/issues)

 If you are struggling with the whole GitHub/issues/doing stuff bit then you can still just email me gordon@hypernumbers.com